lvitters/rauschen/README.md

 # RAUSCHEN_processing

-*RAUSCHEN* is driven by a Processing 4.3.2 application running on macOS that creates a buffer of custom dimensions and fills it with randomly colored cells of pixels each frame.
+*RAUSCHEN* is driven by a *Processing 4.3.2* application running on *macOS* that creates a buffer of custom dimensions and fills it with randomly colored cells of pixels each frame, called *Rauschen_processing*.

 ## colors